Has Katy Texas Home Inventory Bottomed?

 Calculated Risk notes that U.S. home inventory is up 16.7% in 2013 while being down 11.9% from the same time a year ago.
 HAR data show that inventory of single family homes currently stands at roughly 3.5 months supply.
 Inventories in Katy Texas are standing at only 2 months supply for north Katy and 1.8 months supply for south Katy.
 In just the last few weeks I’ve seen inventories pick up a bit.
 This would suggest that while U.S. home inventory bottomed earlier in the year, we have now bottomed out in terms of inventory here in the Katy area.
 That has implications for both buyers and sellers.
 If you are one of those sellers who needs to move and you’ve been fishing for an inflated price, your time and leverage may be running out!

-U.S. home inventories likely bottomed early in 2013
+U.S. home inventories may have already bottomed

 Aaron Layman Properties Blog